exsat-network/evm-contract/docs/local_testnet_deployment_plan.md

 #### [Debug only] Investigate The Current EVM Storage State On Antelope

-Since we don't support running View actions directly from Antelope node (read requests will go to eos-evm-rpc), it is quite complicated to investigate the storage of EVM directly from Antelope.
+Since we don't support running View actions directly from Antelope node (read requests will go to evm-rpc), it is quite complicated to investigate the storage of EVM directly from Antelope.
 However, If you really want to do that.
 These are the steps:

 ##### Identify The "id" Field Of The Contract Address